 - The overhead, which is the amount of space required for the elevator to level up to the uppermost floor, and maintain adequate clearance above the car to the ceiling of the shaft.

-The shaft must be structurally sound so that it can support the weight and other forces that the elevator structure will place on it.
+The elevator shaft must be structurally sound so that it can support the weight and other forces that the elevator structure places on it.
 Once the structural inspection is done, the shaft will be finished, usually with drywall, and then painted.

 2. The Machine Room

 Machine rooms are where the functional components that make home elevators work are installed.
 This room will normally contain the control box, hydraulic tank, or drum motor and cables.
 A machine room typically requires a 30” wide x 36” deep working space in front of the controller.

 Certain elevator drives do not require a machine room; these home elevators are often referred to as machine room-less (MRL) elevators.
 If you have the desire and ability to use an MRL elevator, the motor and controller will be mounted inside the elevator shaft, typically at the top of the hoistway.

 The elevator structure anchors to a wall in the shaft.
 It consists of the guide rails, rail brackets, counterweight system, and some mechanical devices that will vary depending on the drive system.
 The elevator car travels up and down on this structure.
 The structure is the part of the home elevator that transmits power and provides stability.

 The elevator car is the final part of the elevator.
 This is the part that the user gets to see most often and can be customized to match the style and decor of your home.
 Read more on home elevator customization here.

 While installation can seem like a complex project to undertake, your local home elevator company can ensure the process is seamless.
 If you are ready to move forward with a home elevator installation, contact a dealer today to understand your options and design the custom home elevator that is right for you.